 - Tar-based products

-- While erythrodermic psoriasis is rare, it is important to consult a physician immediately if it does occur.
-Erythrodermic psoriasis can be life threatening.
+- While erythrodermic psoriasis is rare, it’s important to consult your physician immediately if you experience symptoms as it can be life threatening.

 Some treatments that may be beneficial in the treatment of erythrodermic psoriasis include:

 Research finds that 45-56% of people living with psoriasis have it on their scalp.
 Scalp psoriasis is also found on the hairline, forehead, back of the neck and around the ears.
 In mild cases, it may look like dandruff.
 In more severe cases, it may be thick, crusted plaques covering the entire scalp.